pyeventsourcing/eventsourcing/README.md

 **Active record strategy** — maps between "sequenced items" and database records (ORM).
 Support can be added for a new database schema by introducing a new active record strategy.

-**Snapshotting** — Avoids replaying an entire event stream to obtain the state of an entity.
+**Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as time-sequenced domain events.
 It can easily be substituted with one that uses a dedicated table for snapshots.

-**Application-level encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable cipher strategy.
+**Application-level encryption** — encrypts and decrypts stored events, using a cipher strategy passed as an option to the sequenced item mapper.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
-Included is a cipher strategy which uses a standard AES cipher, by default in CBC mode with 128 bit blocksize and a 16 byte encryption key, which generates a unique 16 byte initialization vector for each encryption.
+Included is a cipher strategy which uses a standard AES cipher, by default in CBC mode with 128 bit blocksize and a 16 byte encryption key, and which generates a unique 16 byte initialization vector for each encryption.
 In this cipher strategy, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 **Optimistic concurrency control** — Can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
-For example with Cassandra, this can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of an event stream, across a distributed application.
-It is also possible to serialize calls to the methods of an entity, but that is currently out of the scope of this package - if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.
+For example with Cassandra, this can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity, across concurent application threads.
+It is also possible to serialize calls to the methods of an entity, but that is currently out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

 **Abstract base classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies,